AbhishekDevJr/TOP-stone-paper-scissors/README.md

 # TOP-stone-paper-scissors
-The Odin Project's Stone-Paper-Scissors assignment
+The Odin Project's Stone-Paper-Scissors assignment.
+Head to console to play the game.